DPS School board member Tay Anderson announced last week he was cancelling his Thanksgiving plans and would instead cook dinner with his brother.

 It appears @DPSNewsNow school board director deleted his racist tweet.
 I wonder why. 🤔 But in case you need a reminder, I’ve attached that screen grab too. #copolitics #denver pic.twitter.com/HqH7cK2rkU

 — Arash Mosaleh (@ArashMosaleh) November 27, 2020

 Anderson subsequently deleted the tweet, but not before a few eagle eyed users rightly questioned why it would be hurtful for Anderson to have a family member celebrate Thanksgiving with someone of a different race.

 If this is real, @TayAndersonCO, why is the race of the woman in your tweet relevant?
 And does the fact that she's "white" take the hurt to "another level?"
 If she had not been white, would it be a lower level of hurt?
 Or is the hurt related to the type of pie? #copolitics https://t.co/rViK8qAxCl

 — George Brauchler (@GeorgeBrauchler) November 27, 2020

-As it turns out Anderson just couldn’t help himself and had to rip off a few racist tweets and highlight just how extreme and incompetent the Denver School Board has become.
+As it turns out, Anderson just couldn’t help himself and had to rip off a few racist tweets to highlight just how extreme and incompetent the Denver School Board has become.